 1 can apple pie filling

 1. Preheat oven to 350 degrees.
-In a medium bowl, mix the flour, brown sugar, and oats.
+In a medium bowl, mix the flour, brown sugar, oats, and cinnamon.
 Cut in the butter with a pastry blender (or two knives) until the mixture looks like coarse crumbs.
 Place 1 ½ cups of the crumbs in a separate bowl and reserve for later.
 Press the remaining crumb mixture into the bottom of a greased 13×9 inch pan and bake for 10 minutes.

 2. Meanwhile, in a large bowl, beat the cream cheese for about 30 seconds on medium speed.
 Add the sugar, eggs, vanilla, and flour and beat until well blended (another minute or two).
 Pour the batter over the crust.
 Then, spoon the apple pie filling evenly over the cheesecake batter.
 Scatter the reserved crumb mixture over the top.